Automorphic forms for some even unimodular lattices: Introduction

 An interesting aspect of the work of Chenevier and Lannes was the study of easily-proved congruences of Hecke eigenvalues between computed eigenvectors.
 Some could be accounted for, via the global Arthur parameters, by well-known congruences between genus-$1$ cusp forms and Eisenstein series, such as Ramanujan's mod $691$ congruence.
 Another was used to prove a mod $41$ congruence of Hecke eigenvalues involving genus-$1$ and vector-valued genus-$2$ forms, the first known instance of Harder's conjecture.
 In our case of rank $12$ for $\Q(\sqrt{5})$, we likewise observe congruences that can be explained in terms of congruences between Hilbert modular cusp forms and Eisenstein series, modulo prime divisors occurring in Dedekind zeta values.
 We also see two apparent congruences involving genus-$2$ vector-valued forms ``lifted'' from Hilbert modular forms (for us of non-parallel weight) in the manner of Johnson-Leung and Roberts \cite{JR}.
 The congruences are akin to those between cusp forms and Klingen-Eisenstein series.
 The moduli are ``dihedral'' congruence primes for certain cusp forms with quadratic character for $\Gamma_0(5)$.
 This leads us to a conjecture (\ref{hilbcong}) about congruences for non-parallel weight Hilbert modular forms.
 H. Hida has informed us that experimental instances of such congruences were discovered by H. Naganuma more than thirty years ago.
 We are not aware of them having been published anywhere before now.

 We consider also the genus of $31$ classes of even, unimodular lattices of rank $8$ over the ring of integers of $E=\Q(\sqrt{3})$, first studied by Hung \cite{Hu}.
 We are able to conjecture the global Arthur parameters in $28$ out of the $31$ cases, and can prove $16$ of these.
 A new feature here is that the narrow class number of $\Q(\sqrt{3})$ is $2$ (whereas for both $\Q(\sqrt{5})$ and $\Q(\sqrt{2})$ it is $1$).
-Thus the quadratic character, and CM forms, associated to the narrow Hilbert class field $\Q(\zeta_{12})$, make an appearance.
-For $E=\Q(\sqrt{3})$ the rank only has to be divisible by $2$, and we look also at the baby cases of ranks $2,4$ and $6$.
+Thus the quadratic character, and CM forms, associated to the narrow Hilbert class field $H=\Q(\zeta_{12})$, make an appearance.
+(Since $H/E$ is ramified only at infinite places, an unramified Hecke character for $H$ produces a level $1$ Hilbert modular form for $E$.)
+For $E=\Q(\sqrt{3})$, as for any $E=\Q(\sqrt{D})$ with squarefree $D=-1+4t$, the rank only has to be divisible by $2$ (indeed $ $ is even, unimodular of rank $2$, as pointed out in \cite{Hs}) and we look also at the baby cases of ranks $2,4$ and $6$.

 Hentschel, Krieg and Nebe \cite{HKN} studied a genus of $5$ classes of Hermitian lattices of rank $12$ over the ring of integers of $E=\Q(\sqrt{-3})$, even and unimodular over $\Z$.
 The Hecke operator $T_{(2)}$ on the associated space of algebraic modular forms was diagonalised in \cite{DS}.
 In Proposition \ref{propherm}, for each eigenspace we determine the first non-vanishing (Hermitian) theta series, in particular confirming a conjecture of Hentschel, Krieg and Nebe that one of them is a degree-$4$ Hermitian Ikeda lift (up to scaling).
 We also identify one as an Hermitian Miyawaki lift, as studied by Atobe and Kojima \cite{AK}.
 For our purposes, we put together an Hermitian analogue of B\"ocherer's theorem (Proposition \ref{eigenthetaHerm}(3)), making use of some work of Lanphier and Urtis \cite{LU}, among others.
 To get from theta series to global Arthur parameters, the analogue of Rallis's theorem that we need (Proposition \ref{eigenthetaHerm}(1),(2)) is covered by work of Y. Liu \cite{Liu}.